Nations League on Sky: England set for changes as Cristiano Ronaldo remains doubtful for Portugal

 France vs Croatia - 7.45pm kick off, live on Sky Sports Football red button from 7.40pm

-Team news - France: Kylian Mbappe scored the only goal of the game in a 1-0 win against Sweden last time out, but with PSG's first two Ligue 1 games following quickly after, there will be questions over whether he will start.
-Paul Pogba was left out of France's squad for two Nations League matches after testing positive for Covid-19.
+Team news - France: Kylian Mbappe scored the only goal of the game in a 1-0 win against Sweden last time out, but will miss out against Croatia after testing positive for Covid-19, with Paul Pogba left out for the same reason.
 Tottenham midfielder Tanguy Ndombele also missed out after testing positive for coronavirus, according to reports.

 Team news - Croatia: Expect changes from Croatia after they were heavily beaten 4-1 by Portugal on Saturday.
 Marcelo Brozovic and Ivan Perisic are among the options to come into the XI but coach Zlatko Dalic will not be able to call on experienced internationals Luka Modric or Ivan Rakitic, who have not been included in the squad.